Process logs with technology bundle parsers

-OpenPipeline offers pre-defined parsers to structure technology-specific logs according to the Dynatrace Semantic Dictionary.
-The parser library supports a broad range of technologies—including well-known data formats, popular third-party services, and cloud providers—for example, AWS Lambda, Python, Cassandra, and Apache Tomcat.
+OpenPipeline offers pre-defined technology bundles.
+These are libraries of parsers (processing rules), to structure technology-specific logs according to the Dynatrace Semantic Dictionary.
+The parser library supports a broad range of technologies—including well-known data formats, popular third-party services, and cloud providers—such as, AWS Lambda, Python, Cassandra, and Apache Tomcat.

 Who this is for